 How to Plant Garlic – Step by Step

-Homegrown garlic is one of the easiest things to grow in a vegetable garden.
-Learn all the tips you need to know how to plant garlic in fall or spring.
+Garlic is one of the easiest things to grow in a home vegetable garden.
+Learn all the tips you need to know on how to plant garlic in fall or spring.

 What Kind of Garlic Should I Grow?